Evans had 'no inkling' of NI call-up

 Baraclough said of Evans' inclusion: "It was a nice surprise.
 Brendan had asked Adam Sadler, the coach at Leicester who obviously works with us, if he could give me a ring and see if it was feasible to get him involved.

-"We had a long think about it - maybe five seconds! - and then it was, 'Tell him he's in'.
+"We had a long think about it - maybe five seconds - and then it was, 'Tell him he's in'.
 It's a nice boost.
-We wanted as many people here as possible going forward into the squad (for the summer).
+We wanted as many people here as possible going forward into the squad [for the summer].

-"We need to start a new cycle of games leading up to the Euro qualifiers and he's a massive part of it, you see what he can do for the group.
+"We need to start a new cycle of games leading up to the Euro qualifiers and he's a massive part of it - you see what he can do for the group.

 "It was one of those nice phone calls.
 When Sads [coach Adam Sadler] rang I thought he was going to be pulling out with Covid!"